gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/known-performance-limitations-gij-cloud.md

 ---

-title: Known performance limitations
+title: Known Performance Limitations
-description:
+description: Soft limits and performance guidelines for Git Integration for Jira Cloud
 taxonomy:
     category: git-integration-for-jira-cloud

 ---

-The Cloud version of our application is run on our AWS instances and there are fewer options for configuration compared to a self-hosted instance of Jira/GIJ.
-This document details some “soft limits” beyond which we’ve noticed some of our customers having performance issues.
+The Cloud version of Git Integration for Jira runs on AWS instances and has fewer configuration options compared to a self-hosted Jira/GIJ instance.
+This document details soft limits beyond which some customers experience performance issues.

 <div class="bbb-callout bbb--alert">
     <div class="irow">